Positions

 Why prompts have a ceiling — and why the interesting work begins there.
 A prompt is a request, not a mechanism.
 Knowing the difference is the first real design decision.

-The Hallucination Proof
+The Mathematical Proof of Hallucination

 OpenAI proved that AI hallucination is mathematically inevitable.
 This is why Koher separates language from judgement — so hallucination happens only where it cannot cause harm.